freeman-lab/theme-ui-next-component-sharing/README.md

 # theme-ui-next-component-sharing

-test repo for bugs with sharing theme-ui components in next apps
+Test repo for understanding how to bundle `React` components built with `theme-ui` and then consume them in a `next.js` app.